Stars: Nuclear or Electric?

 wherein the Sun is an isodense sphere of gas that supports,

-outer surface, an electric arc discharge powered externally,
+on its outer surface, an electric arc discharge powered externally, electrically.

 THE ELECTRIC SUN HYPOTHESIS